-Michael Field is a specialist trial Barrister who has been appearing in the Crown Court for 19 years .
+Michael is a specialist trial Barrister who has been appearing in the Crown Court for 19 years .
 His instructions have included as Leading Counsel.
-He has been in legal practice for 20 years, firstly as a solicitor and subsequently, and presently, as a Barrister.
+He has been in legal practice for over 20 years, firstly as a solicitor and subsequently, and presently, as a Barrister.
 He heads the Crime Department’s in-house advocacy team and is joint head of the Department.
 He set up Freemans Crime Department and has continued to lead/co-lead it since, ensuring that it has maintained a reputation for high-quality work.

 He has been recognised for his advocacy in Legal 500 for a number of years, being described in various editions as an ‘outstanding trial advocate‘ a ‘very committed and competent trial advocate‘, ‘very experienced‘ ‘talented‘ and an ‘excellent advocate‘.
 He is also ranked in Chambers and Partners, last year’s edition stating ‘He is excellent and knows the law back to front‘.
 ‘Michael is outstanding – his grasp of the finer details is something to behold‘.
 The current 2022 entry reads ‘A superb lawyer and an absolute pleasure to work with‘.
 ‘Michael is very experienced, knowledgeable and thorough, with a calm yet confident manner which was very reassuring‘.

 He is regularly instructed in very serious and complex cases and has substantial experience.
 His instructions have included allegations of: murder; attempted murder; rape; indecent assault; sexual offences involving children; kidnap; very serious assaults, cases involving domestic violence; public order offences; robbery, including armed robbery; aggravated (GBH) burglary, large-scale importation and supply of drugs, money laundering; and serious fraud.